 The printing on paper is done with liquid ink that is sprayed on the paper by tiny nozzles on the HP ink cartridge.
 The cartridge moves from left to right and as it resets back to the left position, the paper moves forward.
 The ink cartridge fires a number of dots per inch on a paper.
 This dots per inch (DPI) is also called the resolution of the printer.

-The LaserJet printer, on the other hand, uses powder as a medium of printing the text or images on paper.
-It has a drum unit in the toner cartridge that prints a pattern on the paper on charging and is discharged immediately so that paper does not stick to the drum.
+The LaserJet printer, on the other hand, uses powder as a medium for printing text or images on paper.
+It has a drum unit in the toner cartridge that prints a pattern on the paper on charging and is discharged immediately so that the paper does not stick to the drum.
 Instead of horizontal printing like that of an inkjet printer, the printing is done in the vertical direction in the case of a laser printer.

-Laser printers are faster among the two types of printers since they are designed to meet high volume needs.
+Laser printers are faster among the two types of printers since they are designed to meet high-volume needs.
 The LaserJet printers can print up to the speed of 100 pages per minute (ppm).
 The inkjet, on the contrary, can deliver a speed of 20 ppm.
 The printing speed can vary from model to model.

 Inkjet or a Laser printer, every kind of printer has its own limitations in terms of the monthly printouts it can deliver.
 The heavy-duty business inkjet printer comes with a 750 monthly print volume.
-Talking about the laser printers, even the entry-level laser printers offer a minimum monthly volume of 1500 pages.
+Talking about laser printers, even entry-level laser printers offer a minimum monthly volume of 1500 pages.
 So laser printers win here with larger print capacity compared to inkjet printers.

 Most of the people who buy printers know just about the initial price of the printer.
-Yes, the inkjet printers are available at a cheap price compared to laser printers.
+Yes, inkjet printers are available at a cheap price compared to laser printers.
 So the point is that the initial cost of an inkjet printer is reasonably low.
 But what about the running cost?
 A single toner cartridge of a laser printer (monochrome) with a cost of around $40 can print about 2000 pages whereas a set of ink cartridges of an inkjet printer can print only a few hundred copies.

 The inkjet cartridges are of small capacity and hence need to be replaced quite frequently.
-If you need to print text documents more and a few color printouts once in a while, you must go for a Laser printer considering its low cost per page.
+If you need to print text documents and a few color printouts once in a while, you must go for a Laser printer considering its low cost per page.

 Other Differences between inkjet and Laserjet printers